 You might think that brushing your teeth right after meals would be the way to go here.
 Your toothbrush is great at getting rid of plaque, that nasty gunk that builds up on your teeth over time (some people call that feeling “sweaters on your teeth”).
 However, it does nothing to eliminate acid, and very little to rid your teeth of the bacteria that create it.
 In fact, if you brush your teeth while there’s high levels of acidity in your mouth, you’re just spreading the acid around and into those hard-to-reach gaps in your teeth.

 That’s where we come in.
 Epic Gum and Mints naturally promote saliva production in your mouth, reducing that acidic danger window down from half an hour to just a few minutes after you eat.

 The other benefit comes from our secret weapon against bacteria: xylitol.
-Xylitol is an all-natural sweetener that’s completely safe for humans, but toxic those bacterial acid factories.
-In fact, xylitol is so effective at preventing cavities that the California Dental Association recommends that you get 6 grams every day.
+Xylitol is an all-natural sweetener that’s completely safe for humans, but toxic to those bacterial acid factories.
+In fact, xylitol is so effective at getting rid of bacterial acid factories that the California Dental Association recommends that you get 6 grams every day.